sparklespdx/sonic_backup/README.md

 **TODO**: talk about file encryption and compression implementation.

 ### Notes
+Backpack uses a key stored with the client to encrypt and decrypt backup data.
+If the client system suffers a catastrophe, that key may go missing. **Back up all Backpack client encryption keys in a secure place**.

 Backpack values speed over preserving resources on the client.
 By default, it will use everything it can. **Make sure you tune the resource limits for Backpack to fit your use case**.

 Backpack uses raw TCP sockets for network transport by default.
 This is to address performance concerns and duplicated work with SSH, SSL, and other authenticated/encrypted sockets.
 More secure transport can be implemented as an extension (and I will probably implement TLS sockets with mutual authentication) but the project does not assume that it is needed.
 The data being sent is already encrypted client-side and verified when received.
 In the author's use case, WireGuard takes care of transport encryption, authentication and authorization. **Make sure that your network transport security is addressed before using Backpack**.
 If you don't know how to make it safe, I recommend against using it.